Flipper shaft end play spacing gauge

 You bet it is !
 This is one of the most important tools required to adjust flippers.
 This small plastic thing will make sure Williams flippers 'feel' right to the pinball player !

-The following picture shows how to use it:
+The following picture shows the manual on how to use it:

 Using this simple tool everyone who adjusts the flippers is able to set them correct.
 Too many people just don't know how to properly adjust flippers.
 Overtighten them and they loose power or feel sluggish.
 Too sloppy flippers also don't feel right to a pinball player.